VP for Academic High Schools

-Janella T. Hinds brings a wealth of experience in both education and labor to her work as vice president for academic high schools.
+Janella T. Hinds brings a wealth of experience in both education and labor to her role as vice president for academic high schools.

-In addition to her responsibilities at the UFT, Janella has been re-elected to serve a second four-year term as secretary-treasurer of the NYC Central Labor Council.
+Janella’s education advocacy and advancement of the labor movement extends beyond the classroom to public- and private-sector union members across the city.
+She serves as the liaison to the union’s School Secretaries Chapter, and in addition to her responsibilities at the UFT, Janella has been re-elected to serve a fourth four-year term as secretary-treasurer of the New York City Central Labor Council.
 In that role, she is responsible for fiduciary oversight of this umbrella labor organization, which represents 1.3 million workers in about 400 public- and private-sector unions.

 A proponent for equity, fairness and advancement, Janella serves as the chair of the New York Union Child Care Coalition, where she fights for working people to have access to high-quality, affordable child care and advocates for living wages for our child care workers.